fcvalise/FtRetro/README.md

 # FtRetro

-Small game made at 42 school in 2 days with C++ and Ncurse.
+Small game made at 42 school in 2015.
+Two days of work with C++ and Ncurse.

 > ```
 >    __